Author: Chris Fields

 Bio Note: Chris Fields, PhD Philosophy, University of Colorado 1985, is an information scientist interested in the physics, developmental biology and cognitive neuroscience of object perception and object re-identification over time.
 His recent publications include work in the foundations of quantum theory, endophysics, morphogenesis, cognitive modeling, and the etiology of autism spectrum disorders.

-Affiliation: Independent researcher, USA
+Affiliation: Independent Scholar, USA

 Publications in Constructivist Foundations